mpv-player/mpv/DOCS/interface-changes.rst

           audio formats are not convertible (such as switching between PCM and AC3 passthrough)
     - remove out-format sub-parameter from "format" audio filter (no replacement)
+    - --lavfi-complex now requires uniquely named filter pads.
+In addition, unconnected filter pads are not allowed anymore (that means every filter pad must be connected either to another filter, or to a video/audio track or video/audio output).
+If they are disconnected at runtime, the stream will probably stall.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs